 We’ll then assess this information and contact you to confirm your fee status.

-If you disagree with your fee status after we assess you, email one of the following offices to ask for a fee status review:
+If you disagree with your fee status after the assessment you should first request to have it reviewed.
+You should email the relevant office asking for a fee status review:

 - firstname.lastname@example.org (Undergraduate Admissions Office) if you want to study an undergraduate course